Analysis | Republicans were ready to accept election results a lot faster in 2016

 On Thursday, McCarthy said he was not concerned about the Trump campaign’s allegations of election fraud undermining the election.

-“Every recount needs to be finished,” McCarthy said on Thursday.
+“Every recount needs to be finished,” McCarthy said.
 “You’ve got challenges inside courts.
 Every challenge needs to be heard.”

 Each of these Republicans accepted the election results in 2016 weeks before the results were officially certified and while some states were still counting votes, instead relying on projected election results from news outlets.
-They are the same projected election results Republicans have decried in 2020.
+Republicans have decried such projected election results in 2020.

-Never mind that Trump’s election challenges have been repeatedly rebuked by judges or that Republican strategists have said it is near-impossible for Trump to overcome President-elect Joe Biden’s lead or that Biden has garnered a higher percentage of the popular vote than any challenger to an incumbent since 1932.
+Never mind that President Trump’s election challenges have been repeatedly rebuked by judges, or that Republican strategists have said it would be nearly impossible for Trump to overcome President-elect Joe Biden’s lead, or that Biden has garnered a higher percentage of the popular vote than any challenger to an incumbent since 1932.

-Indeed, Republicans have privately said that they know Trump lost but are indulging him for political purposes.
+Republicans have privately said that they know Trump lost but are indulging him for political purposes.
 It is a stark contrast from four years ago.

 “I think it’s time for the election to be over.
 I think President Obama should be commended for the way he handled himself after the election — Vice President Biden, Hillary Clinton,” McConnell said just over a week after the 2016 election.
 “Time to accept the results of the election, to lower the tone and to see what we can do together to make progress for the country.”